gjnave/F5-TTS-Plus/README.md

 ****
-ADDED: A Youtube Downloader and Clip Cutter
+ADDED: A Youtube Downloader and Clip Cutter and transcript generator
 *****

 # F5-TTS: A Fairytaler that Fakes Fluent and Faithful Speech with Flow Matching